What Is Schengen Visa Travel Insurance?

 The consular authorities of the intended Schengen country issue the national visa or type D visa in accordance with national legislation.
 Thus, it is essential to contact the country's services to learn about the various conditions and formalities that must be fulfilled.
 Depending on certain circumstances, it may be granted as a single or multiple-entry long-stay visa.

-Multiple-entry visas are also available for one, three, or five years.
-However, all types of Schengen visas have to adhere to the 90/180 Schengen Visa rule, which limits a traveler's stay to a maximum of 90 days in any 180-day period.
+Important: All types of Schengen visas have to adhere to the 90/180 Schengen Visa rule, which limits a traveler's stay to a maximum of 90 days in any 180-day period.

 Helpful articles

-Schengen Visa Insurance FAQs
+Schengen Travel Insurance FAQs

-WeâÂÂve got you covered.
+WeâÃÂÃÂve got you covered.

 At VisitorsCoverage, you can easily compare Schengen Visa Insurance plans and buy them online, quickly and without excessive paperwork.
 Schengen Visa Insurance plans can help protect you from unforeseen circumstances and let you travel with peace of mind.